Weighted Cycles on Weaves: Introduction

 \begin{mainthm}[Theorem \ref{thm: mutation}] Merodromies of the positive weighted cycles transform according to the cluster mutation formula under a mutation of Y-cycle. \end{mainthm}

 Furthermore, we observe that weighted cycles share many similarities with \emph{webs} \cite{Kuperberg}, which are generators of skein algebras: for example, weighted cycles and webs are both attaching weight data to a network of oriented curves, they both admit quantizations, and they both can give rise to elements in cluster algebras.
 Yet there is one key difference: the multiplication between weighted cycles is $q$-commutative, whereas the multiplication between webs obeys the skein relation.
-We believe that weighted cycles should be viewed as lifts of webs, and we further conjecture the following.
+We believe that weighted cycles should be viewed as localizations of webs, and we further conjecture the following.
+In particular, the case $G=\SL_2$ is in parallel with \cite{Mul}.

 \begin{conj} Let $\Sk(S,G)$ denote the quantum skein algebra associated with a simply-connected Lie group $G$ on a surface $S$.
 Let $\ww$ be a $G$-weave arising from an ideal triangulation on $S$.
 Then there exists a quantum algebra homomorphism $\Sk(S,G)\rightarrow \mathbb{W}(\ww)$, mapping each web $W$ to a linear combination of weighted cycles that share the same topological support as $W$. \end{conj}